-Mangum MD, Greco FA, Hainsworth JD, Hande KR, Johnson, DH.
+2. Mangum MD, Greco FA, Hainsworth JD, Hande KR, Johnson, DH.
 Combined small-cell and non-small-cell lung cancer.
 J Clin Oncol.
-1989;7(5):607-12.
-PMID: 2540288. https://doi.org/10.1200/JCO.1922.214.171.1247.
+1989;7(5):607-12. https://pubmed.ncbi.nlm.nih.gov/2540288. https://doi.org/10.1200/JCO.1922.214.171.1247.

-Wallace AS, Arya M, Frazier SR, Westgate S, Wang Z, Doll D. Combined small-cell lung carcinoma: an institutional experience.
+3. Wallace AS, Arya M, Frazier SR, Westgate S, Wang Z, Doll D. Combined small-cell lung carcinoma: an institutional experience.
 Thorac Cancer.
-2014;5(1): 57-62.
-PMID: 26766973.
-PMCID: PMC4704284. https://doi.org/10.1111/1759-7714.12059.
+2014;5(1): 57-62. https://pubmed.ncbi.nlm.nih.gov/26766973. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4704284. https://doi.org/10.1111/1759-7714.12059.

-Oser MG, Niederst MJ, Sequist LV, Engelman JA.
+4. Oser MG, Niederst MJ, Sequist LV, Engelman JA.
 Transformation from non-small cell lung cancer to small cell lung cancer: molecular drivers and cells of origin.
 Lancet Oncol.
-2015;16(4): e165-72.
-PMID: 25846096.
-PMCID: PMC4470698. https://doi.org/10.1016/S1470-2045(14)71180-5.
+2015;16(4): e165-72. https://pubmed.ncbi.nlm.nih.gov/25846096. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4470698. https://doi.org/10.1016/S1470-2045(14)71180-5.

-Suda K, Murakami I, Sakai K, et al. Small cell lung cancer transformation and T790M mutation: complimentary roles in acquired resistance to kinase inhibitors in lung cancer.
+5. Suda K, Murakami I, Sakai K, et al. Small cell lung cancer transformation and T790M mutation: complimentary roles in acquired resistance to kinase inhibitors in lung cancer.
 Scientific Reports 5.
 2015; Article number 14447. https://www.nature.com/articles/srep14447.
 Accessed 24 April 2019.

-Chai CS, Liam CK, Pang YK.
+6. Chai CS, Liam CK, Pang YK.
 Case series of small cell lung cancer transformation post tyrosine kinase inhibitor failure.
 Ann Oncol.
 2017;28(suppl 10):x153-4. https://oncologypro.esmo.org/Meeting-Resources/ESMO-Asia-2017-Congress/Case-Series-of-Small-Cell-Lung-Cancer-Transformation-Post-Tyrosine-Kinase-Inhibitor-Failure-498P.
 Accessed 30 April 2019.

-Morgillo F, Della Corte CM, Fasano M, Ciardiello F. Mechanisms of resistance to EGFR-targeted drugs: lung cancer.
+7. Morgillo F, Della Corte CM, Fasano M, Ciardiello F. Mechanisms of resistance to EGFR-targeted drugs: lung cancer.
 ESMO Open.
-2016; 1(3):e000060.
-PMID: 27843613 PMCID: PMC5070275. https://doi.org/10.1136/esmoopen-2016-000060.
+2016; 1(3):e000060. https://pubmed.ncbi.nlm.nih.gov/27843613 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5070275. https://doi.org/10.1136/esmoopen-2016-000060.

-Marcoux N, Gettinger SN, O’Kane G, et al. EGFR-mutant adenocarcinomas that transform to small-cell lung cancer and other neuroendocrine carcinomas: clinical outcomes.
+8. Marcoux N, Gettinger SN, O’Kane G, et al. EGFR-mutant adenocarcinomas that transform to small-cell lung cancer and other neuroendocrine carcinomas: clinical outcomes.
 Journal of Clinical Oncology.
-2019;37(4):278-85.
-PMID: 30550363. https://doi.org/10.1200/JCO.18.01585.
+2019;37(4):278-85. https://pubmed.ncbi.nlm.nih.gov/30550363. https://doi.org/10.1200/JCO.18.01585.

-Zakowski MF, Ladanyi M, Kris, MG.
+9. Zakowski MF, Ladanyi M, Kris, MG.
 EGFR mutations in small-cell lung cancers in patients who have never smoked.
 N Engl J Med.
-2006;355(2):213–5.
-PMID: 16837691. https://doi.org/10.1056/NEJMc053610.
+2006;355(2):213–5. https://pubmed.ncbi.nlm.nih.gov/16837691. https://doi.org/10.1056/NEJMc053610.

-Fallet, V, Ruppert, A, Poulot, V, et al. Secondary resistance to erlotinib: acquired T790M mutation and small-cell lung cancer transformation in the same patient.
+10. Fallet, V, Ruppert, A, Poulot, V, et al. Secondary resistance to erlotinib: acquired T790M mutation and small-cell lung cancer transformation in the same patient.
 J Thoracic Oncol.
-2012;7(6): 1061-3.
-PMID: 22588159. https://doi.org/10.1097/JTO.0b013e31824fea45.
+2012;7(6): 1061-3. https://pubmed.ncbi.nlm.nih.gov/22588159. https://doi.org/10.1097/JTO.0b013e31824fea45.

-Kuiper JL, Heideman DA, Thunnissen E, et al. Incidence of T790M mutation in (sequential) rebiopsies in EGFR-mutated NSCLC-patients.
+11. Kuiper JL, Heideman DA, Thunnissen E, et al. Incidence of T790M mutation in (sequential) rebiopsies in EGFR-mutated NSCLC-patients.
 Lung Cancer.
-2014;85(1): 19-24.
-PMID: 24768581. https://doi.org/10.1016/j.lungcan.2014.03.016.
+2014;85(1): 19-24. https://pubmed.ncbi.nlm.nih.gov/24768581. https://doi.org/10.1016/j.lungcan.2014.03.016.

-Lin Q, Cai G, Yang K, Yang L, Chen C, Li, Y. Case report: small cell transformation and metastasis to the breast in a patient with lung adenocarcinoma following maintenance treatment with epidermal growth factor receptor tyrosine kinase inhibitors.
+12. Lin Q, Cai G, Yang K, Yang L, Chen C, Li, Y. Case report: small cell transformation and metastasis to the breast in a patient with lung adenocarcinoma following maintenance treatment with epidermal growth factor receptor tyrosine kinase inhibitors.
 BMC Cancer.
-2016;16:593.
-PMID: 27488410.
-PMCID: PMC4972970. https://doi.org/ 10.1186/s12885-016-2623-4.
+2016;16:593. https://pubmed.ncbi.nlm.nih.gov/27488410. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4972970. https://doi.org/ 10.1186/s12885-016-2623-4.

-Varghese, AM, Zakowski, MF, Yu, HA, et al. Small-cell lung cancers in patients who never smoked cigarettes.
+13. Varghese, AM, Zakowski, MF, Yu, HA, et al. Small-cell lung cancers in patients who never smoked cigarettes.
 J Thorac Oncology.
-2014; 9(6):892-6.
-PMID: 24828667.
-PMCID: PMC4199745. https://doi.org/10.1097/JTO.0000000000000142.
+2014; 9(6):892-6. https://pubmed.ncbi.nlm.nih.gov/24828667. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4199745. https://doi.org/10.1097/JTO.0000000000000142.

-Watanabe S, Sone T, Matsui T, et al. Transformation to small-cell lung cancer following treatment with EGFR tyrosine kinase inhibitors in a patient with lung adenocarcinoma.
+14. Watanabe S, Sone T, Matsui T, et al. Transformation to small-cell lung cancer following treatment with EGFR tyrosine kinase inhibitors in a patient with lung adenocarcinoma.
 Lung Cancer.
 2013; 82(2): 370-2. https://doi.org/10.1016/j.lungcan.2013.06.003.

-Zhang, B, Xu, J, Wang, S, et al. Characteristics and outcome of small cell lung cancer patients (SCLC) transformed from adenocarcinoma after tyrosine kinase inhibitors treatment.
+15. Zhang, B, Xu, J, Wang, S, et al. Characteristics and outcome of small cell lung cancer patients (SCLC) transformed from adenocarcinoma after tyrosine kinase inhibitors treatment.
 Annals of Oncology.
 2018; 29 (Suppl 9): ix150-60. https://oncologypro.esmo.org/Meeting-Resources/ESMO-Asia-2018-Congress/Characteristics-and-outcome-of-small-cell-lung-cancer-patients-SCLC-transformed-from-adenocarcinoma-after-tyrosine-kinase-inhibitors-treatment.
 Accessed 30 April 2019.

 The Philippine Journal of Pathology is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 Based on works made open access at http://philippinejournalofpathology.org